martinkr/jAnimatedSprite/README.markdown

 <a name="README">[jAnimatedSprite](https://github.com/martinkr/jAnimatedSprite)</a>
 =======
 **jAnimatedSprite animates a css-sprite by moving it from left to right (manipulating the background-position-x).
-Similar to an animated gif - but without limitations.",.**
+Similar to an animated gif - but without limitations.
+Imagine: pngs ...",.**

 ## Example
 * jQuery.jAnimatedSprite($('.animate-me'))